 However, you can suffer losses if you set a trade bot to trade and market conditions change, rendering your initial strategy useless.
 If you’re not around to course-correct, you could wind up with more losses than you otherwise would have.
 Oftentimes, the first strategy a trader comes up with ends up being wrong.
 If you’re using trading bots, make sure you check-in on them every so often to make sure your strategy is still performing soundly.

 As with anything else, becoming a skillful investor takes time and practice, especially in a market as relatively new as cryptocurrency trading.
-However, there are a few tips traders can follow to help themselves do better right out of the gate when scalp trading:
+However, there are a few tips you can follow to help yourself become a better trader right out of the gate while using a scalp trading strategy:

 Avoid altcoins with low volume; you may not be able to trade enough of them to turn a profit